 Many times when you hear a story, it’s about how something went wrong.
-The same holds true for stories about deploying warehouse management systems.
-You can find articles about full-system failures to adoption nightmares and everything in between.
-Developing your new WMS does not have to be quite so drama filled.
+The same holds true for stories about deploying the best warehouse management systems practices.
+You can find articles about full-system failures adoption nightmares and everything in between.
+Developing your new WMS does not have to be quite so drama-filled.
 A few tips to use during the different stages of the deployment can go a long way to making sure everything runs smoothly.

 When approaching any major change, having a plan is necessary.
 When dealing with the deployment of a new warehouse management system, be sure to plan everything well ahead of time with great detail.
 Performing a process audit can be a useful first step to take.
 This will show you exactly what processes and functions the new system will affect.
 Document these different areas so that you know what will require the most work.

 Taking the time to do this may seem tedious, but it will show you exactly how the new system will improve what you currently have.
 Additionally, it provides you with a document that can be passed among employees so that they know and can prepare, for what will be different.

 Deployments of new warehouse management practices do not happen overnight, nor do they go off without problems.
 Take a look at how long the deployment will actually take you, and then add some time for dealing with complications that you did not expect.
 It is better to expect a long deployment time than to think it will go quickly and end up scrambling when it does not.